 What Still Works from Traditional SEO

-Most traditional SEO fundamentals are still correct for GEO — because AI systems evaluate many of the same signals:
+Most traditional SEO fundamentals remain correct for GEO because the AI systems behind the new surfaces evaluate many of the same signals the Google ranking algorithm does.
+They have to; they are trained on and retrieve from the same public web.

 What GEO Adds

 Third-party citation presence.
 AI systems that synthesize from multiple sources favor information that appears in multiple authoritative places.
-Being cited in trade press, included in authoritative directories, and referenced by credible third parties increases AI citation probability.
+Being cited in trade press, included in Wirecutter or industry roundups, mentioned in relevant Reddit threads and Quora answers, and referenced in podcasts with transcripts all increase AI citation probability.
+This is a PR and community investment, not a link-building campaign.
+The sites that get cited most in AI answers tend to be sites that are also cited in real editorial contexts.

 Specificity over generality.
-AI systems increasingly favor specific, verifiable information over vague generalities.
-Precise statistics, named examples, and concrete operational details are more likely to be cited than general claims.
+AI systems favor specific, verifiable information over vague generalities.
+Precise statistics with a year attached, named examples, concrete operational details, and first-hand experience signals are more likely to be cited than general claims.
+"Most dental practices see better results with automated recall" gets cut.
+"Practices with 500 active hygiene patients typically recover 30 additional appointments per quarter from automated recall" gets cited.

 The Comparison at a Glance